How To Commission My Art:

 • When all finished, Artist provides the final photo of the finished Art for Client to review.
 Client gives Approval in writing.

-• The Art must have a final drying time of 10 days to 2 weeks.
-Then a "breathable" coat of varnish is applied.
+• The Art must have a final drying time of 1 to 2 weeks.
+Then a "breathable" quick-drying coat of varnish is applied.
 This will help protect the painting's surface.
-It dries for at least 24 hours.

-• When the varnish is dry and ready , the final art is delivered or picked up, at which time final remittance is made.
+• When the varnish is dry and ready , it's time for the final remittance, if there is a balance due.
+Then the final art is shipped or picked up.

 What Is the Cost of Commissioned Art?

-This varies by project, be it a pet portrait, people portrait, floral, landscape, etc. Rate information is provided to the Client before and during project discussion.
+This varies by project, be it a pet portrait, people portrait, floral, landscape, etc. Cost can depend on complexity of the project.
+Example: from the shoulders up with a plain background; vs. more body/garments/jewelry etc., and/or a detailed background like a landscape.
+Rate information is provided to the Client before and during project discussion.
 After consultation with the Artist, the price is finalized.

 How Is Payment Made?

-The Art may also be displayed as a sample online, by Grande Gallery or on this Mary Schulte Art web site, as well as in social media, brochures, or for other marketing purposes - unless specifically indicated otherwise, in writing, by the Client.
+The Art may also be displayed as a sample online or on this Mary Schulte Art web site, as well as in social media, brochures, or for other marketing purposes - unless specifically indicated otherwise, in writing, by the Client.